Trade in Services in the SADC Region

 The services sector in the SADC region is characterised by moderate investment, comparatively high cost and limited access to services by the general public.
 At the same time, it is acknowledged that services are the most important part of Southern African economies and are also important inputs to production in all sectors.
 Services are important elements for growth and competitiveness.

 Most SADC Member States adopted services sector liberalization policies in the 1990s providing limited market access to foreign services suppliers, including through foreign direct investment.
-Except for the Union of Comoros which is negotiating its accession, all SADC Member States when they became WTO Members and undertook binding liberalization commitments under the GATS; but also most Member States have bilateral agreements covering liberalization of some services sectors.
+Except for the Union of Comoros which is negotiating its accession, all SADC Member States when they became WTO Members undertook binding liberalization commitments under the GATS; but also most Member States have bilateral agreements covering liberalization of some services sectors.

 SADC Member States recognize that the deeper integration not only of trade in goods, but also of their services markets holds great economic potential.
-In the SADC Treaty Member States undertook to develop policies aimed at the progressive elimination of obstacles to the free movement of capital and labour, goods and servicees.
+In the SADC Treaty Member States undertook to develop policies aimed at the progressive elimination of obstacles to the free movement of capital and labour, goods and services.
 The RISDP paragraph 18.104.22.168, recalls the objective of eliminating obstacles to the free movement of capital, labour and goods and services and the improvement of the region's economic management and performance through regional cooperation with the ultimate goal of eradicating poverty, and foresees the establishment of a Common Market through removal of barriers on factors of production.
 Whereas SADC has concentrated its efforts towards establishment of a Free Trade Area for goods, work on policies to eliminate obstacles to the movement of services has to date progressed slowly.
-A framework Protocol on Trade in Services was adopted in 2009 by Ministers of Trade, and awaits clearance by Ministers of Justice/Attorneys General and signature by Heads of State.
+Protocol on Trade in Services was a signed by Heads of State/ Governments in August 2012.

 SADC Ministers of Trade decided in November 2011 to commence with negotiations on the liberalization of six priority sectors (communication services, construction services, energy-related services, financial services, tourism services, and transport services).
 These negotiations are expected to result in market access commitments that will provide a predictable legal environment for trade and investment in the sector within the region.